djs070/generator-wagtail/README.md

 $ yo wagtail
 ```

-Yeoman will ask you a few questions, then leave you with the base structure for a new Wagtail CMS project, on an sqlite database by default.
+Yeoman will ask you a few questions, then leave you with the base structure for a new Wagtail CMS project.
+You will then want to:
+- `vagrant up` to provision your local vagrant box (may take quite some time to download the base box if this is your first run)
+- `vagrant ssh` to log in to your vagrant box
+- Once inside your vagrant box, `dj createsuperuser` to create an admin for your new site
+- `djrun` in your vagrant session, then visit http://localhost:8111 on your host browser to view your freshly-baked homepage!

 ## Attribution